SSL International

 SSL International plc was a British manufacturer of healthcare products.
 Its best known brands were Durex and Scholl; other significant brands were Sauber and Mister Baby.
 The company's name was an abbreviation of Seton Scholl London International, its predecessor businesses.
 The company was founded in 1929 and was listed on the London Stock Exchange.
-In November 2010, SSL International was folded into Reckitt Benckiser.
+In November 2010, SSL International plc was folded into Reckitt.

 Background

 Scholl plc

 Dr. Scholl's was founded in 1906, by Chicago-based podiatrist William M Scholl.
 Opening its first shop in London in 1913, after the death of Dr Scholl it was listed publicly on the New York Stock Exchange in 1972, and became a member of the Fortune 500.
 Bought by Schering-Plough in 1978, the company sold the global brand and non-North American operations to Basingstoke-based home appliance electrical manufacturer European Home Products in 1984.

 London Rubber Company

 The London Rubber Company was founded in 1915 by LA Jackson, selling imported condoms and barber shop supplies.
 Subsequently renamed London International Group (LIG) plc, it developed a consumer based product portfolio, spanning health and beauty products including Durex, medical markets with Regent surgical gloves, and business-to-business with Marigold Industrial Gloves.